Gerardo Celasco: Career

 After graduating from college, Salvadoran fashion photographer Roberto Aguilar asked Celasco to be the face of the Toni & Guy Bed Head campaign.
 He also appeared in Frankie J's music video for his song "And I Had You There".

 People en Español magazine voted him as one of the 25 hottest Latin bachelors in the world in 2006.
 Celasco played Miguel Lopez-Fitzgerald on the NBC daytime drama Passions from 2006 to 2007.
 In 2007, he appeared with Passions co-star Heidi Mueller on The Tyra Banks Show to help host Tyra through "soap opera school".

 In 2019, Celasco appeared as Xavier Castillo in the ABC series How to Get Away with Murder.

 Personal life

-Celasco currently resides in Los Angeles but remains extremely close with his family and visits them often in San Salvador.
-As of 2019, Celasco has been in a relationship with Jennifer Morrison.
-The couple announced their marriage in April 2022, although their date of marriage is not known.
-In April 2024, Morrison revealed that the two had welcomed their first child, by calling Celasco "the best dad".
+Celasco resides in Los Angeles but remains close with his family and visits them in San Salvador.
+As of 2019, Celasco was in a relationship with Jennifer Morrison.
+The couple announced their marriage in April 2022.
+In April 2024, Morrison revealed that the two had welcomed their first child by calling Celasco "the best dad".